bwilli3601/HTML_CSS_JavaScript/README.md

 In this lab, you'll create a video compilation web page.
 You'll practice working with the iframe element.

 * Build a Video Compilation Page

+## Theroy- Working with Links (link_1.html)

+In these lessons, you will learn about links, the target attribute, different link states, absolute, and relative paths, and more.

+* What Are the Different Target Attribute Types, and How Do They Work?

+* What Is the Difference Between Absolute and Relative Paths?

+What Is the Difference Between Slashes, a Single Dot, and Double Dot in Path Syntax?
+Not Passed
+What Are the Different Link States, and Why Are They Important?